AftabHussain/aftabhussain.github.io/Teaching.md

 - [Introduction to Programming](#ics31) <font color="gray">ICS31</font> Winter 2014
 - [Requirements Analysis and Engineering](#inf113) <font color="gray">INF113</font> Winter 2014

-I served as a Reader for the following course at UCI:
+I have worked as a Reader for the following course at UCI:
 - [Introduction to Software Engineering](#inf43) <font color="gray">INF43</font> Fall 2013

 ____________